RNabila/Final-Game/README.md

-# Final-Game
-# Peaceformers: Share Resources and Unite!
+# Peacefomers: Collect Resources and Distribute!

-In the strategy-based simulation game *Peaceformers: The Quest for Equality*, the player must balance resources in order to raise the equality levels of various regions.
-In order to make sure their starlings score rises, the player must gather garbage, distribute resources, and keep track of wood and water.
-Equality for all regions and prudent resource management are the keys to victory.
-The game is controlled via in-game buttons and a keyboard, and also offers an interactive graphical user interface (GUI) to track events and progress.
+In this strategy-based game, the player must collect as many resources and distribute them in order to raise equality levels of 5 different regions.
+They must collect trash, and keep track of how many wood and water they have in their inventory.
+Equality for all regions and prudent resource management are the keys to vicotry!

 ## Objective